 - varicella (chicken pox)

-For information about vaccines and the recommended vaccines schedule, see the Ontario Ministry of Health and Long-Term Care's Vaccine fact sheets.
+For information about vaccines and the recommended vaccines schedule, see the Ontario Ministry of Health and Long-Term Care's Immunization fact sheets.

 Public Health Agency of Canada - Immunization and Vaccines